Who we are - ABB in brief

-ABB is a global leader in power and automation technologies.
-Based in Zurich, Switzerland, the company employs 150,000 people and operates in approximately 100 countries.
+ABB is a global leader in industrial technology.
+Based in Zurich, Switzerland, the company employs 135,000 people and operates in more than 100 countries.
 The firm’s shares are traded on the stock exchanges of Zurich, Stockholm and New York.

 ABB’s North American operations are headquartered in Cary, North Carolina, and employ about 20,000 people in multiple manufacturing, service and other major facilities.